-While we love sweet potatoes in all forms and shapes, this sweet potato curry recipe is our family's favorite way of enjoying this colorful and nutritious root vegetable.
+This sweet potato curry recipe is our family’s favorite way of enjoying this colorful and nutritious root vegetable.

-You can put this curry together with little effort in one pot, and it'll be ready in about 30 minutes.
+You can put this curry together with little effort in one pot, and it’ll be ready in about 30 minutes.
+The taste is bold and well-balanced.

 It’s the perfect everyday family dinner, and you can add your favorite greens and protein, such as kale, spinach, chickpeas, or tofu.